ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 and distributing messages, enforcing policy, and authorizing messages.
 It also keeps a copy of the room state, which includes the room policy and participant list, which it can provide to new joiners.
-Each provider also stores initial keying material and consent for its own users (who may be offline).
+Each provider also stores initial keying material for its own users (who may be offline).

 This document describes the communication among different providers necessary to support messaging application functionality, for example: